Baboy PHPigs

 The Lechon Angle: Where Native Pigs Beat Everything

 If you're in Cebu, Davao, or anywhere with a lechon culture, this section matters more than the tables above.
-The economics of native pigs for lechon are completely different from standard farmgate selling.
+The economics of native pigs for lechon are completely different from standard farmgate selling, and the lechon de leche profit math is the full version of what follows.

 The Lechon Value Chain Math